 In certain cases, it may be possible to route a new power line adjacent to an existing taller power line with safe configuration, partially mitigating for electrocution through the likelihood that birds would naturally tend to perch on the taller power line and partially mitigating for collisions because birds will be more able to see the combined obstruction as well as have a greater likelihood of safely passing a second nearby line if this is of the same or lower height (Figure 1).

-Figure 1.
-Two adjacent transmission lines in the Karoo region of South Africa.
-The sum of impacts on birds of two closely spaced lines may be importantly lower than when those lines were positioned far apart (Photo: EWT-WEP).
+Figure 1: Two adjacent transmission lines in the Karoo region of South Africa.
+The sum of impacts on birds from two closely spaced lines may be significantly lower than from lines positioned far apart (Photo: EWT-WEP).